-His question.
-Who invests in him?
 He recognizes the need to grow as a leader, but he’s not sure where to find it.
-His church can’t afford (or doesn’t think it can) to send him to conferences or hire a coach.
+His church is in a recovery mode financially, so he doesn’t feel he can afford (or doesn’t think it can) to send him to conferences or hire a coach.

 You don’t have to live in a large town or spend a lot of money to develop as a leader.
 You simply have to possess a desire to grow and be intentional.

-What you’re looking for is people skills…how to handle conflict…how to delegate and how to motivate and cast a vision.
-You can learn those things from hearing other leaders’ experiences.
+What you’re looking for is people skills – how to handle conflict – how to delegate and how to motivate and cast a vision.
+You can learn those things hearing from other leaders’ experiences.
+Leadership development doesn’t have to be expensive.
+The key is to be intentional.